 Below are a few of the texting pros and cons for women.

 Pros of Texting in a Relationship

-- Texting does not require you to be fast on your feet with responses – wittiness can come because you have time to respond, whereas face-to-face, you are left with a dry conversation if the wit doesn’t come
+When you text, you aren’t required to be fast on your feet with responses; your wittiness can shine because you have time to respond.
+In contrast, you are left face-to-face with a dry conversation if you can’t find anything witty to say.

-- Nervousness doesn’t come through in a text, so sweaty palms, shaky hands, a quivering voice can go unnoticed when you type out a message
+Texts don’t show nervousness, so sweaty palms, shaky hands, and a quivering voice go unnoticed when you text.

-- When you practice ‘texting similarity’ with a guy, he perceives you as being in sync and your relationship is harmonious.
+When you practice ‘texting similarity’ with a guy, he perceives you as being in sync, and your relationship is harmonious.
 Additionally, you can be flirtatious between dates, keeping things a little hot.

-- A quick “I love you” or “Just thinking about you” text during the day can remind someone you care about them.
+A quick “I love you” or “Just thinking about you” text during the day can remind someone you care about them.
 Additionally, texting can be a quick response if you can’t talk to someone at that moment.

-- When you’re separated by distance, texting can be an inexpensive and quick way to stay in touch
+When distance separates you, texting can be an inexpensive and quick way to stay in touch.

 Cons of Texting in Relationships